 Can Provider Relief Fund payments be used to support COVID-19 vaccine distribution?
-(Modified 12/11/2020)
+(Modified 1/28/2021)

-Provider Relief Fund payments may be used to support expenses associated with distribution of a COVID-19 vaccine licensed or approved by the Food and Drug Administration (FDA) that have not been reimbursed from other sources or that other sources are not obligated to reimburse.
-Funds may also be used ahead of an FDA-licensed or approved vaccine becoming available.
-This may include using funds to purchase additional refrigerators, personnel costs to provide vaccinations, and transportation costs not otherwise reimbursed.
+Provider Relief Fund payments may be used to support expenses associated with distribution of a COVID-19 vaccine licensed or authorized by the Food and Drug Administration (FDA) that have not been reimbursed from other sources or that other sources are not obligated to reimburse.
+Funds may also be used ahead of an FDA-licensed or authorized vaccine becoming available.
+This may include using funds to purchase additional refrigerators or freezers, personnel costs to provide vaccinations, and transportation costs not otherwise reimbursed.